MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 <h2 id="server-setup">Setting up a local Event Store server</h2>

 There is no in memory offering from Event Store so if you want to develop against it you're going to need to set up a local server.
-Head over to the [Event Store downloads][0] page and grab the latest stable release.
+Head over to the [Event Store downloads page][0] and grab the latest stable release.
 Within the package there is the EventStore.SingleNode executible.
 This is what you want to run.
-Note that this needs admin privilages in order to setup the HTTP server.
-This will setup your Event Store server at [http://127.0.0.1:2113/][2].
+Note that this requires admin privilages in order to setup the HTTP server.
+Once this is running you can visit the http management studio at [http://127.0.0.1:2113/][2].
+There is a lot of goodness in here; you can run through an example implementation, take a look at stored streams, set up projections, query the data, view live stats and so on.
+However; in order to do anything useful you will need to log in as the admin.
+The default password is changeme.
+You should change this once logged on.

 <h2 id="nancy">Hooking it up to NancyFX</h2>